giros-dit/containerlab-telemetry-testbed/README.md

 > **Note 1:**
 >
 > The Docker image of the `Cisco IOS XE CSR1000v` router nodes (i.e., `r1` and `r2`) should be built using the [`vrnetlab`](https://github.com/hellt/vrnetlab) tool before deploying the network topology (see [this link](https://github.com/hellt/vrnetlab/tree/master/csr) for more details).
 The `vrnetlab` tool enables packaging regular virtual machine images of network operating systems (e.g., VM-based routers) inside a container and make it runnableas as if it was a container image.
 For this testbed, you would need a qcow2 file with a VM-based image of the `Cisco IOS XE CSR1000v` network device.
 The testbed has beed tested with `Cisco IOS XE CSR1000v 17.3.4a` (_a.k.a._ `17.03.04a`) and `Cisco IOS XE CSR1000v 17.3.6` (_a.k.a._ `17.03.06`) models.
-To deploy the network topology, the [`deploy-testbed-lab.sh`](deploy-testbed-lab.sh) script executes the `ContainerLab` scenario defined in the [`telemetry-testbed.yaml`](telemetry-testbed.yaml) template in which you need to specify the specific container image generated for the `r1` and `r2` nodes of the topology (e.g., specify `image: vrnetlab/vr-csr:17.03.06` in case of using a `Cisco IOS XE CSR1000v 17.3.6` model image).
+To deploy the network topology, the [`deploy-testbed-lab.sh`](deploy-testbed-lab.sh) script executes the `Containerlab` scenario defined in the [`telemetry-testbed.yaml`](telemetry-testbed.yaml) template in which you need to specify the specific container image generated for the `r1` and `r2` nodes of the topology (e.g., specify `image: vrnetlab/vr-csr:17.03.06` in case of using a `Cisco IOS XE CSR1000v 17.3.6` model image).

 > **Note 2:**
 >
-> Once the network scenario is deployed with `ContainerLab`, the containers of the `Cisco IOS XE CSR1000v` router nodes (i.e., `r1` and `r2`) take approximately 2-4 minutes to boot and load the default configuration accordingly (depending on your machine's computing resources).
+> Once the network scenario is deployed with `Containerlab`, the containers of the `Cisco IOS XE CSR1000v` router nodes (i.e., `r1` and `r2`) take approximately 2-4 minutes to boot and load the default configuration accordingly (depending on your machine's computing resources).
 To determine when the containers of the router nodes are ready, you can use the `docker logs -f <container_name>` command, which shows logs of the router's startup and configuration process.
 Once a log appears with the message `INFO Startup complete in: <TIME>`, the process of starting and configuring the router container will have finished.

 ### Interacting with containers